 I was recently introduced to Revelry when my friend Hannah was picking a bridesmaid dress collection for her upcoming wedding.
-Revelry has a lot of cool things going for them: a super-inclusive size range of 0-32, a choice of three dress lengths (those of you who have been bridesmaids before know how rare this is!!), and diverse models in their advertising.
+Revelry has a lot of cool things going for them: a super-inclusive size range of 0-32, a choice between short, regular, and tall dress lengths (those of you who have been bridesmaids before know how rare this is!!), and diverse models in their advertising.
 I also love that they offer a convenient home try-on program to let you try different styles, sizes, and/or fabrics before you commit to a dress.
 I’ve had a great experience with Revelry so far, and I would definitely recommend them for special events and weddings!

 Madewell offers limited extended sizing in Plus, Petite, and Tall fits.
 Their new plus line (over 130 styles in total) includes some seriously cute dresses, blazers, jeans, and loungewear in sizes 14W-28W and 1X-4X, and I’m impressed by the fit photos on the models.

 I would love to see them expand their petite and tall lines as well.
 Currently, their petite/tall lines are mainly for jeans – although I was able to snag this rare petite dress above last year, and it is one of my best-fitting dresses!